bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ## Product Sort Order

-[Product Sort Order (Beta)](add-link-here) allows you to manage the sort order of products displayed on any given category page.
+[Product Sort Order (Beta)](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-sort-order) allows you to manage the sort order of products displayed on any given category page.
 Products assigned to multiple storefront categories can have different sort order values per category.

 ### Product sorting on a storefront

-The Catalog API supports two manually managed methods of product sorting: on a category level and on a product level.
-If a user combines both sorting methods on a storefront, products are sorted based on the following sorting method priority:
+The Catalog API supports two manually managed methods of product sorting: on a category level and a product level.
+If a user combines both sorting methods on a storefront, products with sort order values on a category level take priority.
+If there is no sort order value on a category level, the Catalog API sorts products by values on a product level.

+Product sorting methods:

 1. Manually specified sort order on a category level.
 2. Manually specified sort order on a product level. `0` by default.

-If there is no sort order value on a category level, products are sorted by values on a product level.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">